markjacksonfishing/katacoda/monitor-lab02/step7.md

 Alerts are configured through a set of parameters:

 - A name, a description and a priority.
-- A metric that this alert will monitor.
+- A **metric** that this alert will monitor.
 You can also define how the data is aggregated such as avg, max, min or sum.
-To alert on multiple metrics using boolean logic, you can switch to Advanced Mode.
+To alert on multiple metrics using boolean logic, you can switch to _Advanced Mode_.
-- A scope that will define where in the environment this alert will apply.
+- A **scope** that will define where in the environment this alert will apply.
 Use advanced operators to include, exclude, or pattern-match groups, tags, and entities.

   You can also create alerts directly from Explore and Dashboards for automatically populating this scope.
-- The trigger conditions will define the threshold and time window for assessing the alert condition.
+- The **trigger conditions** will define the threshold and time window for assessing the alert condition.
 Boolean logic can be used to define the threshold against a value.
 Multiple functions allow time aggregation such as on average, as a rate, in sum, at least once or for the entire time.

   Additionally a single alert will fire an alert for your entire scope, while multiple alert will fire if any or every segments breach the threshold at once.